-Carol Coley McDonald serves as the department's liaison to the Tennessee General Assembly and directs policy and program development in areas ranging from food safety, pesticides and consumer protection to forestry and agricultural development.
+Carol Coley McDonald serves as the department's liaison to the Tennessee General Assembly and directs policy and program development in areas ranging from food safety, pesticides, and consumer protection to forestry and agricultural development.
 She also promotes suicide prevention and awareness resources to Tennessee’s agriculture community and supports agricultural youth programs, such as FFA, 4-H, Farm Bureau Young Farmers and Ranchers, and more.

 McDonald is a graduate of the Tennessee Government Executive Institute.
 Prior to joining the department in 2011, she served as an Extension agent in Smith County, coordinating 4-H activities.
 She has also worked in education and has extensive experience in agribusiness as a former owner and partner of Catesa Farms, a large diversified livestock and row crop operation, and C&G Seeds, a seed and chemicals dealer in Riddleton, Tenn.